Sport Voucher Scheme for Schools (NT)

 - Based in and operating from the Northern Territory.

 - Compliant with the Northern Territory 2011 Care and Protection of Children Act (including relevant staff and volunteers delivering under the scheme obtaining a valid Working with Children Clearance where required).

 - Activities are structured so that value for money and costings are reasonable.

 Please refer to the Scheme Policy for the complete eligibility requirements.

 - Offsetting the cost of active participation in structured after-school, weekend and school holiday sport.
 Active recreation and cultural activities including programs, lessons, classes and workshops.

 - Registration/membership fees.

 - A child must be registered in an eligible activity to use their voucher for value-add items.

-– Part of the value of a voucher, or the entire value of a voucher, can be used to purchase value add items only if the child has paid registration, insurance and membership fees in full.
+- Part of the voucher, or the entire value of the voucher, can be used to purchase value add items.
+This can only be done if the child has paid registration, insurance and membership fees in full.
 Value add items must be purchased directly from the registered activity provider.
 Examples of such value add items are:

 a) Compulsory team or activity uniform/clothing, drink bottle, costume for performances, sport and active recreation equipment, instruments, instructional books, music scores and scripts.